Pale Smartweed

 Knotweed family (Polygonaceae)

 Cultivation: The preference is full or partial sun, wet to moist conditions, and fertile soil with abundant organic matter.
-This plant is rather weedy, and can be aggressive at disturbed sites.
-It tolerates occasional flooding.
+This plant is rather weedy, and it can be aggressive at disturbed sites.
+Occasional flooding is tolerated.

-Range & Habitat: Pale Smartweed is a common plant that occurs in most counties of Illinois (see Distribution Map).
+Range & Habitat: Pale Smartweed (Persicaria lapathifolia) is a common plant that occurs in most counties of Illinois (see Distribution Map).
 Apparently, it has not been observed in a few counties in SW Illinois.
-Habitats include edges of lakes and ponds, marshes, mudflats and gravel bars of streams, wet depressions in prairies, ditches along railroads and roadsides, and moist waste areas.
+This plant is considered native by some authorities, while others regard it as an introduction from Europe.
+It is possible that both North American and European ecotypes occur in Illinois.
+Habitats include edges of lakes and ponds, marshes, mudflats and gravel bars of rivers, prairie swales, ditches along railroads and roadsides, and moist waste areas.
 Occasionally, this common plant will occur at a drier site after a major disturbance, but it will decline in abundance over time.
 Pale Smartweed is more common in degraded wetlands than higher quality sites.

 Photographic Location: A roadside ditch at the edge of Champaign, Illinois.
 This species is locally common in the area.

-Comments: This is a large-sized smartweed species.
-It can be distinguished from other Persicaria spp. by the lack of bristles along the upper margin of the leaf sheaths (ocreae), and its drooping cylindrical racemes, which are densely packed with flowers (usually white).
-Other smartweeds have cylindrical racemes of flowers that are held more or less erect, or they have drooping racemes with flowers that are sparsely distributed along their length.
-Pale Smartweed is similar in appearance to another large-sized smartweed, Persicaria pennsylvanica (Pennsylvania Smartweed) however, this latter species has cylindrical racemes that are held more or less erect, and its flowers are often pink.
-Another difference is the size of the seeds: Pale Smartweed has seeds up to 2 mm. across, while Pennsylvania Smartweed has seeds that are more than 2 mm. across.
-Another common name for Pale Smartweed is Heart's Ease, and Polygonum lapathifolium is another scientific name for this species.
+Comments: This is the largest smartweed species in Illinois.
+It can be distinguished from other smartweeds (Persicaria spp.) by the lack of bristles along the upper margins of its leaf sheaths (ocreae), and by its drooping cylindrical racemes with densely distributed flowers that are usually white.
+Other smartweeds have cylindrical racemes of flowers that are held more or less erect, or they have drooping racemes with sparsely distributed flowers.
+Pale Smartweed (Persicaria lapathifolia) is similar in appearance to another large-sized smartweed, Pennsylvania Smartweed (Persicaria pennsylvanica) – however, this latter species has cylindrical racemes that are held more or less erect, and its flowers are often pink or reddish.
+Another difference between these two species is the size of their seeds: Pale Smartweed has seeds up to 2 mm. across, while Pennsylvania Smartweed has seeds that are more than 2 mm. across.
+Another common name for Pale Smartweed is Heart's Ease, while Polygonum lapathifolium is a scientific synonym for this species.